06:51 | 20:49

 Apps that help photographers plan shoots in Paris: PhotoPills and The Photographer's Ephemeris both show precise sun azimuth and elevation for any date and location.
 Both apps allow you to overlay the sun's path on a map to predict exactly where sunrise light will fall on specific buildings or landscapes.

-Tonight's moon in Paris is in the Waning Gibbous phase at 88% illumination.
-The moon rises at 22:36 and sets at 08:17.
+Tonight's moon in Paris is in the Waxing Crescent phase at 16% illumination.
+The moon rises at 07:53 and sets at 01:30.
 For astrophotography in Paris, the best conditions for capturing the Milky Way and deep-sky objects occur during new moon nights, when the sky is darkest.
-The moon's current 88% illumination creates significant sky glow that reduces the visibility of faint stars and nebulae.
-Wait for the moon to set before attempting astrophotography this evening.
+The moon's current 16% illumination is low enough to allow reasonable astrophotography after the moon sets or before it rises.

 All sunrise and sunset times for Paris are calculated using the Jean Meeus astronomical algorithms from Astronomical Algorithms (1991), implemented through the SunCalc library.
 Calculations use the precise coordinates of Paris(48.8566°, 2.3522°) and the local timezone (Europe/Paris).
 Times are accurate to within 1 minute and account for atmospheric refraction at the horizon.